Crytiqal/ircpugbot/README.md

 <b>How To:</b>
 - The bot requires php PEAR to be installed with the Net_SmartIRC package.
+(You need to edit the path to the PEAR package in battlebot.php)
 - To add a game, check out the games folder and look at the structure of the default files.

 <b>Basic commands:</b>